straw-hat-team/adr/src/adrs/4761776210/README.md

    each validated against the whole tree (parent exists, no cycles, depth cap of 10).
 There is no container record; the current tree is derived from the history of those operations.
-2. Every resource carries exactly one container id (where it lives, spelled `parent` on the resource per [ADR#6310044131](../6310044131/README.md)) and one `owner` principal (which principal answers for it), stored independently.
-Neither derives from the other, in either direction: placement never confers ownership, and ownership never implies placement.
-See "Placement does not confer ownership" below.
+2. Every resource carries exactly one container id: where it lives, spelled `parent` on the resource per [ADR#6310044131](../6310044131/README.md).
+It is the only placement field, and it is mandatory.
+A resource-level `owner` field is not required and is not the default; see "Ownership follows the parent" below.
 3. The platform never interprets what a place *means*.
 Words like "project" or "team" are labels on the id; display names are API-surface slugs.
 No code path is conditioned on them.